 When a ring gets stuck on your finger, it can be a frustrating—and even quite painful—experience.
 Sometimes, no matter how much you twist and tug, it just won’t budge.
-To add insult to injury, your suddenly swollen finger might start to resemble a plump, well-cooked sausage.
 Fortunately, there are several proven methods for removing a ring from a swollen finger.
-Keep reading to find out why this happens in the first place and to determine a solution that works for you.
+Keep reading to find out why this happens in the first place and how to remove a ring from a swollen finger.

 Why Do Rings Get Stuck?